abramcatalyst/laravel-captcha/README.md

 # Laravel CAPTCHA

 ⚠️ **Beta Version** - This package is under active development.
+Production-ready improvements have been made in the `dev` branch.
 Use in production at your own risk.

 **Ultra-easy CAPTCHA integration for Laravel 9, 10, 11, and 12.**